The Fall of Language in the Age of English: English translation

 Mizumura delivered early versions of the book's arguments as academic talks to English-speaking audiences at Yale University, Columbia University, and the 2007 annual meeting of the Association for Japanese Literary Studies.
-According to Mizumura, she originally intended to remove some of the parts of the Japanese original that might have seemed "overly patriotic" to English speakers, and originally worked with University of Hawaiʻi at Mānoa professor Mari Yoshihara, who translated the Japanese edition and also found the US publisher, Columbia University Press.
-After Yoshihara produced her translation, Mizumura worked with translator Juliet Winters Carpenter to revise and expand the book for English-speaking audiences.
+According to Mizumura, she had anticipated the need to revise seemingly "overly patriotic" passages for any eventual English translation, but University of Hawaiʻi at Mānoa professor Mari Yoshihara so quickly translated the Japanese edition and found the US publisher, Columbia University Press, that Mizumura was temporarily too busy with other commitments to make her own planned revisions.
+Once able to proceed, Mizumura worked with translator Juliet Winters Carpenter to revise and expand the book for English-speaking audiences.
 The English version was published by Columbia University Press in 2015 under the title The Fall of Language in the Age of English.

-Despite Mizumura's efforts to tone down the apparent patriotism of the Japanese original, reviewers of the English edition compared passages of the book to the claims of "wartime ideologues", claimed that the book was "rife with examples of Nihonjinron (theories of Japanese uniqueness)", and suggested that several parts of the book "reinforce the perception that her call for a defence of Japanese language is entangled with ethnic nationalism".
-Haruo Shirane additionally noted that the part of Japan's literary history that Mizumura admired and defended in the book coincided with Japan's strongest imperialist and colonialist ambitions, including the period during which Japan imposed the Japanese language on Korea and Taiwan.
+Despite Mizumura's efforts to tone down the apparent patriotism of the Japanese original, reviewers of the English edition compared passages of the book to the claims of "wartime ideologues", alleged that the book was "rife with examples of Nihonjinron (theories of Japanese uniqueness)", and suggested that several parts of the book "reinforce the perception that her call for a defence of Japanese language is entangled with ethnic nationalism".
+Haruo Shirane additionally noted that the part of Japan's literary history that Mizumura admired and defended in the book coincided with Japan's strongest imperialist and colonialist ambitions, including the period during which Japan established Japanese as the language of occupied Korea and Taiwan.

-Reviewers generally agreed with the book's points about the growing and homogenizing influence of English.
-In an essay for the Financial Times, Simon Kuper concurred with Mizumura that the increasing emphasis on perfect English, particularly in social media and journalism, was "bad news for non-English languages and literatures".
-Reviewing the book for the Claremont Review of Books, Marc Heberle agreed with Mizumura that English "is the virtually inescapable medium for those desiring to be taken seriously".
-But reviewers questioned whether the effects of this homogenizing influence were unique to the Japanese context or entirely negative.
-As Graham Oliver wrote in a review for The Rumpus, the homogenizing effects of English are a "tragedy felt by readerships across the globe".
-In The Journal of Asian Studies, Selma Sonntag suggested that Mizumura's proposals about elite English education could be informed by historical debates about elite English education and privilege in India.
+Reviewers of the English version generally agreed with the book's points about the growing and homogenizing influence of English.
+In an essay for the Financial Times, Simon Kuper concurred that the increasing emphasis on perfect English, particularly in social media and journalism, was "bad news for non-English languages and literatures".
+Writing for Claremont Review of Books, Mark Heberle agreed that English "is the virtually inescapable medium for those desiring to be taken seriously".
+But reviewers questioned whether the effects of this homogenizing influence were unique to the Japanese context, and whether they were entirely negative.
+As Graham Oliver wrote for The Rumpus, the homogenizing effects of English are a "tragedy felt by readerships across the globe".
 And while largely agreeing with Mizumura about the "flattening and homogenizing effect" of English, literary scholar Stephen Snyder observed that it enabled Japanese writers such as Haruki Murakami to reach a global audience, which then opened doors worldwide for translations of other works of Japanese literature.